Who is this article for?

 Let's walk through the example above:

-- or if the customer is an Enterprise sale, then ignore that 3 months and reward instantly.
+- or if the customer is an Enterprise sale, then ignore that 3 months and issue a commission instantly

 To create this logic you would:

-- use an AND block to ensure all scenarios require a partner to be in the program for minimum of 90 days
+- Use an AND block to ensure all scenarios require a partner to be in the program for minimum of 90 days and is in the "Affiliates" group

 When complete, your rules would look like this: